 Last Week’s Launches

-Here are some launches that got my attention during the previous week.
+Here are the launches that got my attention last week:

 For a full list of AWS announcements, be sure to keep an eye on the What's New at AWS page.